 - That solution lies in behavior change—our own as individuals, and then in the collectives we belong to (families, companies, educational institutions, and so on).

 I have presented the first set of lessons using facts exclusively.
 The second set of lessons, also supported by those facts, grows out of my own impassioned, personal argument for change.
 I hope you find it compelling and inspiring.

 This is not a long and complicated book.
 It is designed to be finished in a couple of hours of easy reading.
 It has five short sections:

-- Section I is this introduction followed by a TL;DR that summarizes the whole argument.
+- Section I is this introduction followed by an overview that summarizes the whole argument.
 Though I recommend you read the book in sequence, there are links to all the chapters if you want to jump to topics of specific interest.

 - In Section II, I show how humanity is the source of the changes we all see in planetary climate, and why we should care about that reality.
 There are a few numbers here, including the three key ones that I think any interested person should know.